ENDGAME:

 my distracted mind think of You,

-and my footsteps find Your path of light
+and my footsteps find the path to You

-that I may be lead past all temptation
+that I may pass briskly past all temptation

 Though I may be weak and fall back,